AliKelDev/Alikel-Linkgen/README.md

 3. Optionally, use the Bucket Selector to classify companies by size.
 4. Click "Generate Links" to create targeted searches for relevant roles (Dev, Security, Finance, etc.).
 5. Use "Open All Security Links" (or other types) to launch searches sequentially.
+6.  **With the Chrome extension**: The developer counts populate automatically as you visit each link.
-6. Ask Kei: "Analyze Quadient's security posture based on their likely tech stack."
+7. Ask Kei: "Analyze Quadient's security posture based on their likely tech stack."
-7. Get insights to tailor outreach.
+8. Get insights to tailor outreach.

 ### Recruiter Workflow (Company Search)